jyutzler/Bridge-Systems/system.md

 2♦ = forcing one round.
 Responder can limit his hand by bidding 2♠, 2NT, 3♣,
 or 3♦ at this point.
 He should not pass, since opener could have 18 points (just short of a jump shift rebid).

+# Minor Openings
+﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands where a three-card minor suit must be opened.
+The exception is a hand with 4–4– 3–2 shape: four spades, four hearts, three diamonds, and two clubs, which should be opened 1♦.

+Responses and later bidding generally follow the ideas set down in the previous section.
+Bidding at the one level is up-the-line in principle.
+Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣, though one fewer trump will do in a pinch in a competitive sequence).

+Responses of 2NT and 3NT are standard:

+1♣ — 2NT = 13–15, game forcing
+   * 3NT = 16–17

+There is no forcing minor-suit raise.

+# Strong 2♣
+﻿A 2♣ opening shows at least 22+ points, or the playing equivalent.

+Responses:

+2♣ — 2♦= conventional, could be “waiting” with a good hand not suited to a positive response.

+   * 2♥, 2♠, 3♣, 3♦= natural and game forcing.
+At least a five-card suit and
+8 points.

+   * 2NT = a balanced 8 HCP.

+If opener rebids 2NT after a 2♦ response (showing 22–24 points), the same responses are used as over a 2NT opening:

+2♣ — 2♦

+2NT — 3♣ = Stayman.

+   * 3♦, 3♥ = Jacoby transfers to hearts and spades, respectively.
+   * 4♣ = Gerber.
+   * 4NT = inviting a slam in notrump.

+If opener rebids a suit over a 2♦ response, the bidding is forcing to 3 of opener’s major or 4 of opener’s minor.

+2♣ — 2♦

+2♥ — 2♠

+3♥ = not forcing.

+# Weak Two Bids of 2♦, 2♥, or 2♠
+A weak two-bid shows a six-card suit of reasonable quality and 5–11 HCP.
+On rare occasions it may be a very good five-card suit.
+It is possible to open a weak two with a poor seven-card suit (not good enough to open with at the three level).

+Responses:

+A 2NT response is forcing, showing game interest.
+(This applies also if the opponents intervene with a double or a bid.)
+Opener rebids his suit with a minimum weak two (5–8 points).
+With a maximum hand opener bids another suit to show a “feature” (ace or king in that suit); lacking a feature, he raises to 3NT and lets responder place the contract.

+Any raise of opener’s suit is to play and could be preemptive.

+A 3NT response is also to play.

+“RONF” on the card means “Raise Only Non-Force.”
+A new-suit response is forcing one round and shows at least a five-card suit.
+Opener should raise a major suit response with a three-card fit, or perhaps with a doubleton honor.

+With no fit for responder’s suit, opener rebids:
+   * With a minimum weak two-bid (5–8 points), rebid the suit at the lowest level.
+   * With a maximum weak two-bid, name a new suit or bid notrump.

+# Slam Bidding
+## Blackwood
+Blackwood 4NT is used to ask for aces.
+Responses show the number of aces by steps.
+5NT is then used to ask for kings; 5NT guarantees the partnership holds all four aces.

+4NT Ace Asking
+   * 5♣ = 0 or 4 aces
+   * 5♦ = 1 ace
+   * 5♥ = 2 aces
+   * 5♠ = 3 aces

+5NT King Asking
+   * 6♣ — 0 or 4 kings
+   * 6♦ — 1 king
+   * 6♥ — 2 kings
+   * 6♠ — 3 kings
+## Gerber
+4♣ is Gerber over any 1NT OR 2NT by partner, including a rebid of 1NT OR 2NT.
+Responses show the number of aces, by steps, just as over a Blackwood 4NT.
+5♣ is used to ask for kings.

+Ace Asking
+1NT — 4♣
+   * 4♦ = 0 aces
+   * 4♥ = 1 ace
+   * 4♠ = 2 aces
+   * 4NT = 3 aces

+   If the player using Gerber makes any bid other than 5♣, that is to play (including 4NT).

+King Asking
+1NT — 4♣ — any — 5♣
+   * 5♦ = 0 or 4 kings
+   * 5♥ = 1 king
+   * 5♠ = 2 kings
+   * 5NT = 3 kings
+## Grand Slam Force
+A jump to 5NT (and some 5NT bids when the auction is at the five level) is “Grand Slam Force,” asking partner to bid a grand slam with two of the three top trump
+honors:

+5NT
+   * 6 of the trump suit = fewer than two top trump honors (A, K, or Q).
+   * 7 of the trump suit = two of the three top trump honors.